 by 4:30 p.m., on the last day of voting in the General Election or Special Election.

 Public Inspection.
-Each student candidate or joint ticket organization financial records shall be available for public inspection.
+Each student candidate or joint ticket organization’s financial records shall be available for public inspection.
 They must be submitted in a spreadsheet in digital and paper format summarizing their campaign expenditures to the SEC for each disclosure required by Article IV, Section 11, Subsection A. This summary of records shall be placed online by the SEC within 24 hours after records are submitted if submitted on a business day, excluding Friday.
 If the records are submitted on Friday or a non-business day, the SEC shall place the records online within 72 hours after records are submitted.

 Purchasing votes.
 Any evidence of favors for votes (e.g., buying food, drink) by a candidate is subject to disqualification by the SEC.
 Handing out of items is permitted if it is not conditional to voting and properly part of financial reporting.
 Campaign items (e.g., flyers, buttons, T-shirts) are excluded from this.